 UW School of Medicine (UW SoM) strives to recruit the best faculty members from across the country and around the world.
-Our goal is to have a faculty that brings diversity of thought and perspective, reflects the community of patients and learners we serve, and supports an inclusive and equitable climate.
-We are committed to ensuring that all faculty have the support and opportunities to sustain thriving careers at UW SoM.
+Our goal is to have a faculty that brings diversity of thought and perspective, supports an inclusive and equitable climate, advances the health and wellbeing of the communities we serve, and delivers excellence in education, research, and clinical care.
+We are committed to creating and sustaining environments where individuals from all backgrounds and experiences can participate fully, thrive academically and professionally, and feel a sense of belonging.

 The UW Office for Academic Personnel and Faculty Handbook for Best Practices for Faculty Searches and the Online Toolkit contain excellent and comprehensive information on hiring.
 Many of the materials below have been adapted from the Handbook.